Amed Rosario Player Props: Dodgers vs. Diamondbacks

-On Tuesday, Amed Rosario (.594 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
-First pitch is at 9:40 PM ET.
+The Los Angeles Dodgers, including Amed Rosario and his .500 slugging percentage over his past 10 games, battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Chase Field, Wednesday at 9:40 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Padres.
+He had a hitless performance in his last game (0-for-4) against the Diamondbacks.

 Amed Rosario Game Info & Props vs. the Diamondbacks